InfuseAI/primehub/helm/primehub/README.md

 ## Admin Maintance Notebook

-PrimeHub embeds the [admin maintenance notebook](https://github.com/InfuseAI/primehub-admin-notebook) by default, in which it allows to run kubectl in the notebook.
-There are some common maintanane tasks included as well, and supposed to be extended in the future.
+PrimeHub embeds the [admin maintenance notebook](https://github.com/InfuseAI/primehub-admin-notebook) by default, in which it allows you to run kubectl in the notebook.
+There are some common maintenane tasks included as well, and supposed to be extended in the future.

 For security concern, PrimeHub integrates with keycloak by keyclaok-gateway.
-A user must has a client role 'realm-managment:realm-admin' to log into the maintenance notebook.
+A user must has a client role `realm-managment:realm-admin` to log into the maintenance notebook.